Normal Is as Normal Does

 A person witho who is reading this may not understand the struggles of those with ADHD and why “normality” may only be brief in duration.
 There is a saying that explains why the sun rises each morning.
 “It rises because God says, ‘Do it again.'”
 That is the struggle of the individual with ADHD who must consciously say to himself, “Do it again.”

-“It” can be defined as most of the things that non-ADDers take for granted: financial control, longevity in a job, no outbursts.
+“It” can be defined as most of the things that people without ADHD take for granted: financial control, longevity in a job, no outbursts.

 People with ADHD must tell themselves to do these things again and again.
 I assume that they will eventually become habits.
 I hope so.